Technologeek/api-panda-backend/ReadMe.md

 ## Extra features

 - 🔘 Validating on the front-end, and back-end express level before data hits the databse to avoid unnesessay delay.

 - 🔘 Using CORS to allow secure access from the browser.

 - 🔘 Pretty formatted logging on the console every request along with the request's status code and the response time.

 - 🔘 Using NYC to generate detail test coverage reports in the console.

 - 🔘 The application uses full-fledged promise based asynchronous architecture that non-blocking.

 - 🔘 Application uses Comprehensive testing strategies from unit, integration to end-to-end tests including mocking.

 - 🔘 The written architecture is production ready and can be scaled as needed.
 I've ran load tests from an external service comprising of 1000 requests from different origins per second and application performs normally in these conditions.

 ## Independent learning.

 - 💡 I've designed the entire architecture myself by taking a few references into consideration.
-- 💡 ApiDisplay was the most trickiest component to write because it receives form data from the state which is used to make a request and show Error/Response <div>'s accordingly but at the same time it should receive data directly on Url-Click from **UrlAccordin** component and show the appropriate responses.
-My ideology behind writing every component is **Single Responsibility Principle & High Reusability**.
-The way I made it work is using an action creator from props but still I think the code is kind of verbose and it could have been improved by introducing an intermediate component.
+I came across a few good boilerplates but they lacked model and query seperation.
+I wanted to focus on Seperation of Concerns and reusability as much as possible so I structured it according to my requirements.

+- 💡 I'm not very keen on using third party libraries for basic operations like async-await.
+I wrote my own utility functions instead to hanlde the promises.

 - 💡 To enhance the developer experience, I've tried to decompose components as much as possible to avoid strong binding.
 ES6 features are utilized as much as possible.

-- 💡 To demonstrate React-Hooks, I've created a Quote component which uses a useState and a custom Hook to fetch & set the data.
-(I still prefer the good'ol classes)
+- 💡 To demonstrate an external API call from the server, I've used request package that calls the quote end-point and forwards data as a response to the server.

-- 💡 I've added type & value checking wherever possible so the component doesn't break if it gets a null or undefined.
-- 💡 Whenever it comes to using third party libraries, I prefer avoiding them and writing my own utilities if the requirement is not too broad.
-For instance, instead of using react-form/redux-form, I write my own validations because it doesn't make sense to introduce a big package into your app just to validate a few inputs.
-Maybe developers disagree with it but being an avid JavaScript developer, I like to have more control over my code.
-- 💡 I've also added StrictMode in couple of my components which throws errors if the legacy methods and other anti-patterns are used in the application.
-They just run in the development mode so it's nice to have additional strict type checking along with props validation.
+- 💡 Standard error codes for responses have been used.
+Not only limiting to 200 and 400, I send appropriate response like 422 for validation, and other accepted response codes.